I was the only one of my friends not to get the clap growing up.

 I have out-law relatives in the socialist paradise of Scandanavia, more precisely in the home of Jante’s Law (also one of the stupidest assumptions about people’s nature).
 I told them that if you take away guns, people will use knives.
 If you take away knives, they will use rocks.
 It progresses to sticks and anything else.
 Just ask Cain and Abel.

 All of this happened right after I told them, but did they listen?
-No. Guns are bad because conservatives and students of history aren’t afraid of them and the freedom to protect ourselves and built the greatest country in history.
+No. Guns are bad (to liberals) because conservatives and students of history aren’t afraid of them and built the greatest country in history.
 They only support leftards and liars like Hillary, Obama and Pocahontas and anyone who wants to tear down America.
 Bashing the USA is Europe’s favorite sport.

 They get to enjoy inflation and lack of prosperity now that that the current administration is screwing the world and them because of it.
 They are getting a good education in trickle down economics, even in their socialist paradise.
 It’s just that it’s like plumbing with Biden or socialism, shit flows downhill.

 They say they are the happiest country only because of the lowest expectations.
 They need guns because of the Islamic invasion sucking dry their money that they give 70% to the their government.

 My favorite is the half breed James Governor who wondered on twitter who is, why do we need a well armed country and who are we fighting.
 We are fighting to keep our freedom from people who want communism like James.
 I’m surprises that you hold a US passport but don’t understand this.
 Russia, China or Cuba are good places for your dream country.

 Way to go Jessica, or your editor more likely.
 It’s like something big is on Uranus.